 Yet, there are many reasons why running on Bing Ads is a good idea.
 Bing now commands 1 in 5 searches in the UK, and 15% of the Bing audience is unique to Bing.
 Bing also traditionally has a larger proportion of older demographics, and average CPCs across all verticals in Europe are 30% cheaper than Google.

-Handily, Bing have made it easy to directly import your Google AdWords campaigns into Bing Ads.
+Handily, Bing have made it easy to directly import your Google Ads campaigns into Bing Ads.
 Sounds great right?
 It is, but the import isn’t perfect.
 Naturally, discrepancies between the way the two systems work means that there are some things to watch out for when importing.

 Here are the top 5 things to watch out for:

-AdWords and Bing Ads target locations differently.
+Google Ads and Bing Ads target locations differently.
 If you’re using radius targets or co-ordinates in Google, you should be fine when importing into Bing.

 Make sure you split up the budgets for separate campaigns once you’ve imported.